 Maybe, like Sabine, when you think you have your answer, ask yourself, “what else?” and see what comes up.

 Once you are clear on what you want, you can move to the next question.

 Step 2: Who Are You?

-Understanding yourself at a deeper level and making decisions based upon those insights will make sure whatever you choose to do next is something that will make you happier, more successful and more fulfilled.
+Understanding yourself at a deeper level and making decisions based upon those insights will ensure that whatever you choose to do next is something that will make you happier, more successful, and more fulfilled.
 It will make sure that your next step is a step in the right direction, not just another step.